rolsen/demo_symbol_visibility/readme.md

  - `PublicGetSeven()` in `libget_seven.so`, which calls:
  - `internal_do_calculation()` in `libget_three.so`

 In real-world situations, this can be problematic, especially since common libraries may be statically compiled into multiple shared libraries, such as via .a archive files or header-only include files.
 Conflicting versions of such common libraries can be loaded at runtime, resulting in segfaults, deadlocks, and other undefined behavior.
-For example, [`libLabJackM.so`](https://labjack.com/ljm) (tested with version 1.18.5) and [`libroscpp.so`](http://wiki.ros.org/roscpp) (tested with version Kinetic Kame) both contain external symbol references related to the [Boost C++ libraries](https://www.boost.org/).
-Specifically, `boost::thread_group` can conflict at runtime, causing deadlocks to occur. (`libLabJackM.so` version 1.18.6 and later is compiled with hidden visibility to solve this issue.)
+For example, see the symbol conflict between LJM and ROS (fixed as of LJM 1.19) below.

 ### Solution: `-fvisibility=hidden` and `__attribute__((__visibility__("default")))`